AbsolutelyLudicrous/Misc/safely-downgrade-windows.markdown

     dd if=/dev/sdX of=/mnt/ddtarget/hard-disk-#.img
     #where sdX is the device of our computer's disk, and hard-disk-#.img is the backup image file
+    #make sure to replace sdX and disk-# with the appropriate letter and number!

 **Be warned that this is going to take a *****long***** time!**